cmguenther/robofriends/README.md

 # robofriends

-Just a simple react application with API database integration, a scroll component, and a dynamic search bar.
+Just a simple application with API database integration, a scroll component, and a dynamic search bar.